ii/corehost/README.md

   --install=PACKAGE_TO_INSTALL_3
 ```

-services are enabled inline with `systemctl enable` and `systemctl disable`
+services are managed inline with `systemctl enable` and `systemctl disable`

 ## No-time iteration